bimalka98/Hardware-Description-Languages/README.md

          if (load='1')       then  q  <= d;
          elsif (en='1')      then  q  <= q + 1;

-                -- To enable this feature, right click on the ModelSim vhd file -- Then click Properties
+-- To enable this q  <= q + 1 feature, right click on the ModelSim vhd file -- Then click Properties
 -- Enable "Use 1076 - 2008"

          end if;
       end if;